okfde/okfn.de/content/transparenz.en.md

 ### Information on source & use of funds

+Under the heading "Funding" we present in detail the financial development of the organization and the income and expenditure of the current financial year.
+Since 2018, we have been undergoing a voluntary external audit.

 - [Audit Report 2021](/files/WP-Berichte/OKF-DE-WPBericht-2021.pdf) <br>
 - [Audit Report 2020](/files/WP-Berichte/OKF-DE-WPBericht-2020.pdf) <br>
 - [Audit Report 2019](/files/WP-Berichte/OKF-DE-WPBericht-2019.pdf) <br>